ANALYSIS-Shock Turkey leadership overhaul could mark pivot on economy

 That came after an official notice in the early hours of Saturday that Erdogan had replaced the central bank chief Murat Uysal with a former finance minister.
 No reason was given for the move, though officials said the currency depreciation was to blame.

-The lira TRYTOM=D3 jumped as much as 4% against the dollar on Monday, its biggest intraday rally in several months.
-As recently as Friday it touched a new all-time low after shedding 30% this year, the worst-performing emerging market currency so far in 2020.
+The lira TRYTOM=D3 surged as much as 6% against the dollar on Monday in its biggest rally in more than two years.
+As recently as Friday it touched a new all-time low after shedding 30% this year, the worst performer among emerging markets.

-The plunge has been driven by concerns over the central bank's depleted foreign reserves, costly state interventions in foreign exchange markets, negative real rates and the risk of Western sanctions over Turkish foreign and defence policies.
+The plunge has been driven by concerns over the central bank's depleted foreign reserves, costly state interventions in currency markets, and negative real rates - policies that could reverse under the new regime - as well as the risk of Western sanctions over Turkish foreign and defence policies.

 Both Erdogan and Albayrak have also publicly urged lower rates - raising further concerns about the central bank's policy independence.
 Last month it bucked broad expectations for a sharp policy tightening and held its key rate steady at 10.25%.